By: Claudio DeMarchi

 Off we go, you can’t help but notice and feel the pride of ownership.
 Frederico would tell you that he considers his grass to be “cashmere.”
 Stepping onto the first tee and looking down the first fairway it is lush and green.
 A couple of nice starting holes and then you come to the first of many beauties.
 The 3rd hole about 150 yards with water right and encroaching on the front with the green frame by stone!

-The 4th was could arguable be considered the toughest hole on the course elevated tee, water looming large all the way down the right hand side to an elevated green well protected by numerous bunkers.
+The 4th could arguably be considered the toughest hole on the course elevated tee, water looming large all the way down the right hand side to an elevated green well protected by numerous bunkers.

 Number 9!!
 Welcome Mount Blanc!
 The sun was shining no clouds and a pretty as the hole was you are captivated by the snow-capped peak of one of the tallest mountains of the Italian Alps.
 Standing on the tee all you can say is WOW.
 Par 5 elevated tee looking down you will see a large lake as you get ½ way to the green.
 The green is elevated about 60 feet with a large wall to stare at should you be in the bunker below!